 Areas where groundwater recharge is possible are significant for two related reasons.
-First, as wells deplete an aguifer, the supply must be replenished at an equal rate in order for the aguifer to remain a sustainable source of drinking water.
+First, as wells deplete an aquifer, the supply must be replenished at an equal rate in order for the aquifer to remain a sustainable source of drinking water.
 This is also necessary to prevent the negative ecological effects that could be caused by a drawn-down water table as discussed above.
-Secondly, these recharge areas not only allow runoff to enter an aquifer, they are also the point-of-entry for pollutants (often contained in run-off) entering the groundwater supply.
+Secondly, these recharge areas not only allow runoff to enter an aquifer, they are also a potential point-of-entry for pollutants (often contained in run-off) entering the groundwater supply.

 Uncontrolled land use development threatens groundwater resources within the City in a number of ways.
-It often creates unreasonable demands on local aquifers, drawing them down much faster than they can be replenished, while impervious surface in the form of rooftops, roads, and parking lots prevent them from being replenished at all.
+It often creates unreasonable demands on local aquifers, drawing them down much faster than they can be replenished, while impervious surface in the form of rooftops, roads, and parking lots cam prevent them from being replenished at all.
 Also, urban run-off carrying a variety of pollutants that is allowed to percolate directly into the ground without being filtered increases the potential for groundwater pollution.
 Areas of groundwater recharge must be protected and maintained in an open and permeable condition, and, therefore, must be considered as development is proposed within the City.
-The watertable aquifer is most immediately impacted by the percolation of polluted run-off through an area's soils, and provides the most direct subsurface link between natural areas.